 Group work uses Attachment therapy, Cognitive Behavior Therapy (CBT), and Mindfulness techniques

-In my practice I facilitate:
+In our practice we facilitate:

 - Connect Parent groups for parents of adolescents ages 13–18 years.
 This is an Attachment-based model that includes CBT and Trauma therapy principles.